Jeyana/LegalAlienChatbotRasa/LegalAlienChatbot_Blogpost.md

 As you can see, even though the sentences of the user are not grammatically correct, the chatbot correctly identifies the intent and gives a proper response.

-Our github repo can be found in the following link: https://github.com/Jeyana/LegalAlienChatbotRasa

 ### Advantages of Rasa

 - The computational time of training is faster than simple benchmark chatbots.